Biological and Immunotherapy

 Immunotherapy

-This therapy is a type of biological therapy that strengthens the body’s own immune system, helping it recognize and destroy cancer cells more effectively.
+A type of biological therapy that strengthens the body’s immune system, helping it recognize and destroy cancer cells more effectively.

 Types of biological therapy

-There are many different types of biological therapies used in cancer treatment, including the following:
+There are different types of biological therapies used in cancer treatment, including:

 Biological Response Modifiers (BRMs)